 Category: Vegetation Management

 Not necessarily.
-There are risks associated with every forest activity or operation; mechanical cutting exposes workers to known carcinogens through exhaust fumes; heavy equipment results in significant carbon emission and soil compaction; fire can be unpredictable and difficult to contain.
+There are risks associated with every forest activity or operation.
+Mechanical cutting exposes workers to known carcinogens through exhaust fumes; heavy equipment results in significant carbon emission and soil compaction.
+Eliminating risk entirely in forestry or any other industry is impossible, therefore we must understand and manage risk.

 It is important to note that all vegetation management options carry some inherent degree of risk either to environmental or human health.
 The actual risks for non-herbicide options are certainly less well-studied and defined than those associated with herbicide use, a fact which is not necessarily a good thing.
 Risks of potentially deleterious effects of alternatives are technique specific.
 For example, mechanical site preparation with large machinery carries risks associated with harm to wildlife, soil compaction, increased erosion and excessive burning of fossil fuels (Newton 2006).
 Manual clearing with brush saws involves unequivocal risk to workers associated with repetitive direct exposure to proven carcinogens such as benzene in exhaust fumes, as well as demonstrable risks for stress- and strain-type injuries (Dubeau et al. 2003).
 Prescribed fire also carries risks associated with the safety of workers and the possibility that the fire will escape.